lionelmace/iks-lab/book/connect-cli.md

 You need to target a Resource Group (RG) to view your cluster or to add a service (e.g. Cloudant Database).
 Access to the group and the resources within it are managed by using Identity and Access Management (IAM).

-1. In this lab, the Resource Group **hec-iks-group** has been created.
+1. In this lab, the Resource Group **lab** has been created.
 Select this resource group.

     ```sh
-    ibmcloud target -g hec-iks-group
+    ibmcloud target -g lab
     ```

 1. Verify you can see your cluster.